New lawyers need to take ownership of their career growth early on. Here’s how.

 Table of contents

-One of the most pernicious myths for young lawyers is that someone will teach you everything you need to know about practicing law, and as long as you keep your head down and “do what you’re supposed to,” success will come.
+One pernicious myth about becoming a lawyer is that once you join a firm, “someone” will teach you everything you need to know about practicing law.
+As long as you keep your head down and “do what you’re supposed to,” success will come.
 That someone could be your law school, your law firm, or a supervising or mentoring attorney.

 But the truth is, hoping “someone” will teach you, without doing more yourself, is not an effective strategy.
 Trusting this myth can have career-crushing effects — from being passed up for partnership to hating the practice of law.

-While taking ownership of your own career growth is not a panacea, it can definitely lead to more possibilities for fulfillment.
+Instead, new lawyers must take ownership of their career trajectory and be proactive about acquiring the skills needed to succeed.
+While shifting your mindset and taking ownership of your career growth is not a panacea, it can definitely lead to more possibilities.

-So here are some tips for how to take ownership of your career growth early on as a young lawyer.
+Here are three tips for taking ownership of your career growth early on.

 I know I’m biased because I’m a mentoring enthusiast, but here’s why I think finding a good mentor can really help your career growth.
 One of the hardest parts about being a young lawyer is that you don’t know what you don’t know and need to know.
 So you may presume that your experience is the only one to be had or that it’s just as it should be, that it’s “normal.”
 But if you share your experience with others (maybe even other young lawyers), you will better be able to assess your experiences with more context.
 I suggest you at least find a mentor where you work and one outside of where you work.